 We have read the complete handbook located online at kresa.org/careerconnect in the Students section and understand all the rules and expectations.
 We understand this handbook may be amended during the year.
-Our signatures below acknowledge we agree to be responsible for following all the rules and expectations of CTE/EFA and understand the consequences for failing to follow the requirements.
+Our signatures below acknowledge we agree to follow all the rules and expectations of CTE/EFA and understand the consequences for failing to follow the requirements.